Orciument/Graf-Zahl/README.md

 ---------------

 # Installing
-With ``cargo build --release`` a standalone executable can be generated from the Project Directory; this executable can then be found under ``/target/release/``.
+With ``cargo build --release`` a standalone executable can be generated from the Project directory; this executable can then be found under ``/target/release/``.
 This binary can then be placed in a folder of your choosing.
 Additionally, you need to add two Config files in ``%localappdata%/graf-zahl``, named ``ignore_list.txt`` and ``languages.txt``